 \subsection{Model Data: Reanalysis Predictors}

-Following the PP approach, we represent the state of the atmosphere by selecting as predictor the set of daily large-scale variables listed in Table \ref{tab:list_predictor_predictand}.
-This selection is inspired by established work in downscaling literature \cite{huth_statistical_2002,huth_downscaling_2005,gutierrez_reassessing_2013} and the recommendations from VALUE \cite{maraun_value_2015}, a detailed evaluation framework for statistical downscaling techniques in the context of climate change.
-These variables are obtained from the ERA5 reanalysis \cite{hersbach_era5_2020} developed by the European Centre for Medium-Range Weather Forecasts (ECMWF), with a $0.25^{\circ}$ horizontal resolution.
+Following the PP approach, we represent the state of the atmosphere by selecting as predictors the set of daily large-scale variables listed in Table \ref{tab:list_predictor_predictand}.
+This selection is inspired by established work in downscaling literature \citep{huth_statistical_2002,huth_downscaling_2005,gutierrez_reassessing_2013} and the recommendations from VALUE \citep{maraun_value_2015}, a detailed evaluation framework for statistical downscaling techniques in the context of climate change.
+These variables are obtained from the ERA5 reanalysis \citep{hersbach_era5_2020} developed by the European Centre for Medium-Range Weather Forecasts (ECMWF), with a $0.25^{\circ}$ horizontal resolution.
 The predictors were re-gridded using conservative interpolation to a $1.5^{\circ}$ resolution, to better match the coarse resolution of the GCMs.
-The predictors span a wider spatial domain ($23.5^\circ$N-$68.5^\circ$N and $39^\circ$W-$22.5^\circ$E) with the objective of properly capturing large-scale phenomena influencing the downscaled surface variables.
-Finally, before passing these predictor variables to the DL model we standardize them grid point by grid point to have mean 0 and standard deviation 1, thus avoiding discrepancies in the scale of different variables and accelerating convergence \cite{goodfellow_deep_2016}.
+The predictors span a wider spatial domain ($23.5^\circ$N-$68.5^\circ$N and $39^\circ$W-$22.5^\circ$E) with the objective of properly capturing large-scale phenomena influencing the downscaled surface variables (see Figure \ref{fig:dl_models} for an illustration of the predictor domain).
+Finally, before passing these predictor variables to the DL model we standardize them grid point by grid point to have mean 0 and standard deviation 1, thus avoiding discrepancies in the scale of different variables and accelerating convergence \citep{goodfellow_deep_2016}.